an-erd/ble_beacon/README.md

 ## Overview

 **ble_beacon** is a software for the Nordic Semiconductor SoC NRF52832 and similar.
-It reads sensor data (in our case temperature, humidity and acceleration data) and sends it using Bluetooth Low Energy advertisement packages.
+It reads sensor data (in our case temperature, humidity and acceleration data) and sends it using Bluetooth Low Energy advertisement packet.
 Getting a history of data points is available when establishing a BLE connection to the device.

 The code is power optimized.
 As of today, the average power consumption during unconnectable undirected advertising is 13.5 &#181;A, and with connectable undirected advertising ~17.4 &#181;A (see below for more detailed figures).